aeternity/protocol/node/api/channels_api_usage.md

 a lot of mismatching state hashes of off-chain updates.
 In order to improve this there is an optional functionality of setting `block_hash` that defines the on-chain environment that the update is to be executed in.
-We call this shared view of the chain _a pinnned environment_.
+We call this shared view of the chain _a pinned environment_.
 When a participant wants to start a new round of updates, one can optionally specify a pinned environment to execute in.
 This is how the participant communicates to the other party what one considers to be a block hash that is safe enough to base an off-chain